 Subject: Ethnography | Food | Labrador--History | Linguistics | Music | Nunavut--History | Social life and customs | Stories

 Extent: 184 pages; 2900 slips; 18 drawings

-Description: The Inuit materials in the ACLS collection consists of several items in the "Eskimo" section of the finding aid.
+Description: The Inuit materials in the ACLS collection consist of several items in the "Eskimo" section of the finding aid.
 The core materials are Boas' fieldwork materials from Baffinland in 1883, his first fieldwork trip.
-"Eskimo ethnographic notes from Baffinland" includes vocabulary, texts, and ethnographic notes.
-"Eskimo texts" includes several text written in syllabic script, and includes other texts as well, some with interlinear translations, and additional vocabulary lists.
+"Eskimo ethnographic notes from Baffinland" (item 26) includes vocabulary, texts, and ethnographic notes.
+"Eskimo texts" (item E1a.1) includes several text written in syllabic script, and includes other texts as well, some with interlinear translations, and additional vocabulary lists.
 This material comes from Hamilton Inlet (Labrador), Hudson Bay, and Cumberland Sound.
-"Eskimo interlinear texts" includes brief additional texts.
-Boas' "Eskimo lexicon" consists of an extensive German-Inuit vocabulary file of over 2900 slips.
-Boas' "Eskimo Songs" consists of song texts with translations.
-Lastly, "Eskimo folklore" consists of materials on stories, customs, and cooking and building methods, sent to Boas by George Comer, largely from the Southampton Island and Repulse Bay region.
-A table of content of the Comer materials is available upon request.
+"Eskimo interlinear texts" (item E1a.2) includes brief additional texts.
+Boas' "Eskimo lexicon" (item E1a.3) consists of an extensive German-Inuit vocabulary file of over 2900 slips.
+Boas' "Eskimo Songs" (item E1a.4) consists of song texts with translations.
+Lastly, "Eskimo folklore" (item 32) consists of materials on stories, customs, and cooking and building methods, sent to Boas by George Comer, largely from the Southampton Island and Repulse Bay region.
+A table of contents of the Comer materials is available upon request.